-HQ2: What’s in it for New York, Virginia?
+HQ2: What’s in it for New York, Virginia sites?
 Amazon lays out some perks

 “It’s not like anybody knew when Jeff (Bezos) started in a garage that there would be 45,000 employees in Seattle,” Carney said Tuesday.
 “I think it’s been great for Seattle. … But the upside of knowing in advance of what we’re going to do (in the new locations) allows for careful planning.”

-Amazon has been criticized in the community for years of avoiding philanthropy and civic engagement in the city.
+Amazon has been criticized in the Seattle community for years of avoiding philanthropy and civic engagement in the city.
 In recent years, it has reversed that trend somewhat, offering a permanent home to a women’s shelter and hosting several FareStart restaurants on its campus.
 (FareStart helps people experiencing homelessness and others get food-industry training and jobs.)

 Still, not everyone in Amazon’s hometown appreciates the company’s rapid growth, or its presence in downtown Seattle.

 Amazon is often the target of those who bemoan the fading of Seattle’s proud grungy, artistic, blue-collar vibe.
-Flyers stapled to light posts curse techies, and likenesses of Bezos spray-painted on the street with unfavorable slogans mark many spots on Capitol Hill.
+Flyers stapled to light posts curse techies, and likenesses of CEO Bezos spray-painted on the street with unfavorable slogans mark many spots on Capitol Hill.

 Amazon also gets blamed for housing prices, which have skyrocketed in the past five years, and for the growing income inequality in the city.